-Bequests and Other Future Gifts
+Bequests and Other Legacy Gifts

 Gift planning is the making of “a gift that costs you nothing now” — a gift that helps AKU in the future and will almost certainly reduce your taxes.
 Gift planning helps you achieve your philanthropic, tax, and financial goals all at once — and enables you to make larger gifts than you might have thought possible.

-Future gifts have a profound and lasting impact on scholarship, teaching, and research at AKU and are a continuing source of strength and support for the University.
+Legacy gifts have a profound and lasting impact on scholarship, teaching, and research at AKU and are a continuing source of strength and support for the University.
 By including AKU in your estate plans, you make a lasting contribution that will touch countless lives.

-The University will do with your future gift as you ask.
+The University will do with your legacy gift as you ask.
 Your gift can be “unrestricted" — that is, can support the University's greatest needs — or applied to the purpose, school, department, or initiative about which you care most.

-AKU recommends that donors considering a future gift consult their family as well as their legal or financial advisor.
+AKU recommends that donors considering a legacy gift consult their family as well as their legal or financial advisor.
 Individuals should take the necessary steps to ensure that they have made sufficient provision for their family and other heirs after their demise.
 In this way the gift will reflect responsible stewardship of family resources as well as charitable service to society.

-Most future gifts come from
+Most legacy gifts come from